 - One or more rings or loops on the opposite end to which to attach the headsail halyard.
 This lets you raise the sail bag off the deck to drain and stay dry and it also secures the halyard when not in use.

-A certain Catalina parts dealership offers finished foredeck sail bags in a variety of sizes made in your choice of Sunbrella colors.
-I chose to make my own sail bag from a Sailrite kit instead.
-It was my second canvaswork project after making a DIY mainsail cover.
-I ordered the F-2 size kit but in retrospect, I should have ordered the larger F-3 size kit to better fit my 150% genoa headsail, which is a tight fit.
+A popular online Catalina parts retailer offers finished foredeck sail bags in a variety of sizes made in your choice of Sunbrella colors.
+I chose to make my own sail bag from a Sailrite kit instead of from scratch.
+By the time you purchase the materials a la carte to make the sailbag, the Sailrite kit is not much more and includes all the instructions you need to build it.

 The kit comes with plenty of material to make the sail bag and excellent instructions.
 Cutting lines for the canvas pieces are plotted right on the canvas.
 All you need to do is cut them out and sew.
 For the best results when cutting the materials, consider making an inexpensive hotknife from a soldering gun.
 Sailrite also has an excellent video that describes the whole process, which only takes a couple of hours at most.